richardwalkerdev/vaulttester/README.md

 ### Python Client for Hashicorp Vault

 The next logical step is to understand how to work with vault via Python code.
-I've built a simple Django REST framework project helps test and prove interacting with Vault using the `hvac` package.
+I've built a simple Django REST framework project that helps test and prove the interaction with Vault using the `hvac` package.

 Ref. https://pypi.org/project/hvac/